 All of our science neglects this idea.
 If turmeric is anti-inflammatory it works for everyone right?
 Wrong.
 This is why tongkat ali may be like a savior to some people and not work for others.

 In Ayurveda these are the three doshas; vata, pitta, kapha.
 In Chinese medicine you have the five elements; water, wood, fire, earth, metal.
+Every person has differing amounts of these constitutional factors.

 Knowing your constitution helps you to target the herbs (because they all correspond to these constitutions as well) to what will work for you better.
 We’ll have even more info on this subject in the future.